cocotb/cocotb/docs/source/quickstart.rst

 As long as the coroutines are not decorated with :deco:`cocotb.test` they are not automatically called and can be used as helper functions in the actual testcase decorated with :deco:`!cocotb.test`.

-The following example is similar to Example 1, but does continuous checking of the counter value by starting a coroutine that is always running.
+The following example is similar to :ref:`quickstart-example1`, but does continuous checking of the counter value by starting a coroutine that is always running.
 Stimulus is done by starting a different coroutine.